MatchPointSolutions/mps_audio_gender_identification_service/mps_audio_fast_api/README.md

 ## WorkFlow:

--   The code works on identifying the number of Male voices, Female voices and Background music in an audio file.
+-   The code works on identifying the number of Male voices, Female voices, Child voices and Background music in an audio file.
 -   The Implemented Machine Learning Model was trained on identifying the Male and Female voices.
 -   The Acoust id service is used to identify the background music being played in the audio file.